benoitblais-hashicorp-demo/HCPTerraform-WorkspacesFactory/docs/README_header.md

 # HCP Terraform Workspaces Factory

-Code which manages configuration and life-cycle of all the HCP Terraform workspaces factory.
+Code which manages configuration and life-cycle of the HCP Terraform workspaces factory.
 It is designed to be used from a dedicated API-Driven HCP Terraform workspace that would provision and manage the configuration using Terraform code (IaC).